 Friday, September 22, is Culture Night across Mayo, and the beginning of a very exciting weekend for the county!
 This year’s event marks the eighth year of Culture Night in Mayo and people of all ages across the county are encouraged to take advantage of this night of cultural adventure and discovery, as participating venues and groups pull out all the stops to produce an unforgettable and unique evening of free cultural experiences for all to enjoy.

 Forty organizations across twenty-one parts of the county will showcase Mayo’s unique cultural life through 70 free event.
 Regardless of where you are in the county, there will be an event taking place nearby with cultural offerings planned for Acaill, Ballina, Ballinrobe, Ballintubber, Ballycastle, Béal an Mhuirthead, Burren, Castlebar, Ceathrú Thaidhg, Charlestown, Clare Island, Claremorris, Knock, Kilmovee, Laherdane, Lecanvey, Louisburgh, Swinford, Tuar Mhic Éadaigh, Turlough & Westport.

 In the shadow of Croagh Patrick, Ireland’s tallest mountain, the Rolling Sun Book Festival takes place each November, drawing some of the biggest names in Irish literature as well as rising voices.
 The festival doesn’t limit itself to literature, also showcasing music and interesting interviews on a range of topics.
 November 16 - 19, 2017.

 What could be more Co.
 Mayo than the Frosty Salmon Christmas Festival?
 The town of Ballina gets in the Christmas spirit in December with a mistletoe market, Santa’s Grotto, and choral performances.

-Is there an upcoming event in Co.
+Is there an upcoming event or project in Co.
 Mayo you think people should know about?
 Tell us in the comment section.